-Two master degree programs are offered - Master of Divinity and Master of Arts in Christian Ministry.
-Each degree program features core curriculum and vocational/elective concentrations designed to assist students in preparing for their chosen ministry areas.
+Two master degree programs are offered for those preparing for ministry - Master of Divinity and Master of Arts in Christian Ministry.
+Each of these degree programs features core curriculum and vocational/elective concentrations designed to assist students in preparing for their chosen ministry areas.
 Core courses are provided in each program to enhance each student's knowledge of God, the Bible, and of the life and work of the church.
 This same understanding is continued in vocational and elective courses.
 Mentoring experiences and mission and ministry groups are a distinctive part of the curriculum in each academic year.